dustbringer/dustbringer.github.io/src/posts/2021-09-15-lockpicking-foundations.md

 Repeat this process of finding a binding pin and pushing it up to hear a click, until the core turns completely and we can unlock the lock!

 ### Raking
-Raking is another lock picking techinique that is cool but arguably less fun.
+Raking is another lock picking technique that is cool but arguably less fun.
 We will need a new class of tools, called **rakes**.
 Here is an image of a Peterson's wave rake (also called a Bogota).

 ![Peterson's wave rake](../post_resources/2021-09-08-lockpicking-foundations/peterson-wave-rake.jpg)